citusdata/citus_docs/migration/transitioning.rst

 **2. Use UNIQUE constraints which include the store\_id**

-Unique constraints on values will present a problem in any distributed system, since it’s difficult to make sure that no two nodes accept the same unique value.
+Unique and foreign-key constraints on values other than the tenant\_id will present a problem in any distributed system, since it’s difficult to make sure that no two nodes accept the same unique value.
+Enforcing the constraint would require expensive scans of the data across all nodes.

-In many cases, you can work around this problem by adding the store\_id to the constraint, effectively making objects unique inside a given store, but not guaranteeing this beyond that store.
+To solve this problem, for the models which are logically related to a store (the tenant for our app), you should add store\_id to the constraints, effectively scoping objects unique inside a given store.
+This helps add the concept of tenancy to your models, thereby making the multi-tenant system more robust.

 Let's begin by adjusting our model definitions and have Django generate a new migration for the two changes discussed.